ChilliCream/hotchocolate-docs/docs/custom-scalar-types.md

 | Time     | ISO‐8601 time                                               |
 | Url      | Url                                                         |

-In some cases you may need to specify your own scalar types in order to fulfill your sepcific needs.
+In some cases you may need to specify your own scalar types in order to fulfill your specific needs.

 Moreover, Hot Chocolate let`s you swap out built-in scalar types and add your own implementation of any scalar type when the need for this should araise.